projectsbyif/data-permissions-catalogue/_patterns/smart-contract-access.md

   - url: /images/smart-contract-access.svg

 advantages:
-  - conditions of accessed can be set in advance
+  - Conditions of accessed can be set in advance

 limitations:
-  - access is only possible when conditions are met, for example a certain date
+  - Access is only possible when conditions are met, for betweens two dates

 examples:
   - title: Ethereum